obaron/5p02TeV_ppJetAnalysis_old/README.md

 CURRENTLY WORKING ON:
-making plots pretty + interpreting the output understanding the low Rel Response curve for low jetpt on ppData and ppMC
+making plots pretty + interpreting the output understanding the low Rel Response curve for low jetpt on ppData and ppMC# 5p02TeV_ppJetAnalysis